-We started out for this year’s trivago on Tour at 3:00 am from the Düsseldorf main train station.
-Our private train was a Deutsche Bahn classic which looked like it hadn’t seen service for awhile, but I was exhausted enough to put my head down and sleep for most of the 7-hour journey.
+We started this year’s trivago on Tour at 3:00 am from the Düsseldorf central train station.
+Our private train was a Deutsche Bahn classic, which looked like it hadn’t seen service for a while, but I was exhausted enough to put my head down and sleep for most of the 7-hour journey.
 There were two trains, each with about a dozen train cars.
-I was in a normal train car but later learned some people had the good fortune of sleeper cars.
+I was in a standard train car but later learned some people had the good fortune of sleeper cars.
 Maybe next year!

-Once I recovered from my long journey I got up and showered.
-I was certain that the boat was still at the port as there was zero detectable movement.
+Once I recovered from my long journey, I got up and showered.
+I was confident that the boat was still at the port as there were zero detectable movements.
 So when I threw back the curtains and saw the sea speeding by my balcony with no land in sight, I was quite surprised!

 The AIDAmar has everything.
 An indoor concert hall and theater, a rooftop pool deck with concert amphitheater, plenty of bars and restaurants, a casino, duty-free shopping, a spa, game rooms, lounges, a disco, and the list goes on and on.
-Of course, the venue being great is one thing, but what really makes it special are the people.
+Of course, the venue being great is one thing, but what makes it special are the people.
 The crew was super amazing and always going the extra mile for us.
-My trivago colleagues were, of course, a pleasure to hang out with, as always, and the onboard entertainment we would experience while we cruised around the Nordics was world-class.
+Of course, my trivago colleagues were a pleasure to hang out with, as always, and the onboard entertainment we would experience while we cruised around the Nordics was world-class.

-Just because we now know that we will be taking a cruise for trivago on Tour, that does not mean that all the secrets are revealed.
-We do not know exactly where the cruise is headed and we do not know what surprises might be awaiting us.
+Just because we now know that we will be taking a cruise for trivago on Tour, that does not mean that all the secrets were revealed.
+We do not know precisely where we are headed, and we do not know what surprises might be awaiting us.

 On our first night, we headed to the rooftop pool deck and amphitheater for a special surprise after dinner.
 We arrived to find that an unnamed band was set up to perform.
 Being a musician myself with a background in concert production, I could quickly tell that this was a well-funded show and would likely have the talent to match.

-On day one I woke up to find that the ship is still sailing.
+On day one, I woke up to find that the ship is still sailing.
 I check my GPS and see that we have passed Oslo.
-Oslo was everyone’s top guess for where we were headed so this did come as a surprise.
-I made myself ready for the day and got some breakfast, then went to the upper deck to take a look around.
+Oslo was everyone’s top guess for our destination, so this did come as a surprise.
+I made myself ready for the day, got some breakfast, and then went to the upper deck to take a look around.
 Before long, we came to the quaint port of Kristiansand, Norway.

-Kristiansand is a small town which I learned from a local is known for being “the sunniest city in Norway.”
-As we got off of the boat we were greeted by a delegation of traditionally-dressed Norwegian flag bearers, and a moose.
-The weather was perfect for being outside, which was great because we were going for a hike!
+Kristiansand is a small town.
+I learned from a local that the town is known for being “the sunniest city in Norway.”
+As we got off the boat, we were greeted by a delegation of traditionally-dressed Norwegian flag bearers, and a moose.
+The weather was perfect for being outside, which was great because we were going for a hike.

 Our hike wound us through about 5 miles of pristine nature in the Baneheia Park.
 This park was constructed starting in 1860 and is well planned-out with lakes, trails, dining and toilet facilities.
-In fact, the park has so many great things to say about it, that I wrote a whole post about how to spend a day in Norway!
+I have so many great things to say about it, that I wrote a whole post about how to spend a day in Norway.

-We were given the choice of several activities, including a beer tasting, a street food festival, a fast boat ride, and a bike ride.
-I opted-in for the Copenhagen bike ride!
+We were provided with several activities to choose from, including a beer tasting, a street food festival, a fast boat ride, and a bike ride.
+I opted-in for the Copenhagen bike ride.

-The 8-mile bike ride through the capital of Denmark was met again with perfect weather!
-We visited the queen’s residence, the royal boatyard, Christianshavn, the royal library, meatpacking district, and the world’s second-oldest amusement park: Tivoli.
+The 8-mile bike ride through the capital of Denmark was met again with perfect weather.
+We visited the queen’s residence, the royal boatyard, Christianshavn, the royal library, the meatpacking district, and the world’s second-oldest amusement park: Tivoli.

 Fun fact: in the Danish language, the only time that the formal “you” is used is when addressing or referring to the queen.
-To all other people, the informal “you” is used.
+To all other people, the informal “you” is used instead.

 Further reading: How to spend a day in Denmark: A bike tour of Copenhagen